c-sp/game-boy-test-roms/src/howto/rtc3test.md

 ## Exit Condition

-rtc3test consist of three sub-tests.
+rtc3test consist of three subtests.
-At startup the user has to select the sub-test to run.
+At startup the user has to select the subtest to run.
-You will have to emulate pressing the respective Game Boy buttons and after that wait for the sub-test to finish.
+You will have to emulate pressing the respective Game Boy buttons and after that wait for the subtest to finish.

 This procedure should be the same on all Game Boy devices.